What Is the Highest Form of Love?

 People yearn to be loved.
 We diligently seek to find true love.

 Some never find true love, and they wonder why.
 Love seems elusive and confusing.
 Just when you think you have found it, a major flaw is uncovered.
 It is a wise person who takes time to study the one he/she has set his/her heart upon.
 In time, the character of a person is revealed.

 This article will address the question, 'What is love?'

 Love Is Elusive

-To study the various meanings, shades and degrees of the word love, I'd like to present a very brief and simplistic study of the root Greek word(s) for love.
-The manifestations of love discussed here will reveal itself in three different forms ranging from a base self-indulgence to a holy and sacrificial gift.
+In this writing, I'd like to present a very brief and simple study of the root Greek word(s) for love.
+These definitions range from base self-indulgence to a holy and sacrificial gift.

-In the original Greek, there are three different words used to explain our one word for love.
+In the original Greek, there are three different words used to explain the English word for love.
 We say I love peanut butter, I love my dog, I love my husband, I love the color purple and so on.
-Obviously, the English word for love has many interpretations.
-I would like to examine this oft' misunderstood word carefully and reveal three different forms or levels of love.
+Obviously, the English word for love has many interpretations but the Greek description is specific.

 Sadly, there are people who live their whole lives and then die without ever knowing, experiencing or being touched by Agape Love.
 God loves His children with an Agape love.
 Those who do not know God know nothing of the Agape love He has for His children.
 God calls His children to learn to love Him and others with the same Agape love.

 "So now I am giving you a new commandment: Love each other.
 Just as I have loved you, you should love each other."
 John 13:34